MarbleBag/Gobchat/docs/README.md

 ## Features

 ### Smart autoscroll
-By moving the scroll bar up, autoscroll will be disabled for new messages and you can undisturbed (re)read text from the past.
+By moving the scroll bar up, autoscroll will be disabled for new messages and you can (re)read the text, without any disturbance.

 ![no autoscroll](screen_scroll_noautoscroll.png)